 Background & Theory

 This response was developed when we broke up Kenneth Bruffee’s Descriptive Outline, which looked at what each paragraph Says and Does.
-We found that students would rarely could get to the Does, i.e., recognize the rhetorical function of a paragraph because they were struggling with identifying what paragraphs were actually saying.
+We found that students would rarely get to the Does, i.e., recognize the rhetorical function of a paragraph, because they were struggling with identifying what paragraphs were actually saying.
 We found that summary is often more complicated and difficult than people assume.
 So, we broke that first summary step into two steps: Talks and Says.

 Conversation Map